adamfitzpatrick/aws-devops-pro/domains/one/docs/code-commit.md

 1. Log back in using the credentials you used to create the PR.
 1. Return to the PR in CodeCommit.
 1. Note that a green "Approved" badge has replaced the "0 of 1 rules satisfied" badge, and that a "Merge" button is now available next to "Close pull request"

+*Note: if you followed all of the previous steps, your repo should match the contents of the [ec2-web-server lab](../labs/ec2-web-server/) folder, which makes later labs easier.*